stablestud/adsorber/README.md

 Possible option:
 * `-f, --force`
 #### `adsorber.sh revert`:
-To restore the hosts file temporary.
+To restore the hosts file temporary, without removing the backup.
 The command will:
 * copy `/etc/hosts.original` to `/etc/hosts`, overwriting the modified `/etc/hosts` by adsorber.

-Important: If you have a scheduler installed, it'll reapply ad-server domains to your hosts file after a while.
+Important: If you have a scheduler installed, it'll re-apply ad-server domains to your hosts file when triggered.
-For this reason this command is used to temporary disable Adsorber (if it's blocking some sites you need access for a short period of time).
+For this reason this command is used to temporary disable Adsorber, e.g. when it's blocking some sites you need access for a short period of time.
-To reapply run `asdorber.sh update`
+To re-apply run `asdorber.sh update`
 #### `adsorber remove {options}`:
 To completely remove changes made by Adsorber.
 The command will: